cloudmesh/reservation/_sources/progress.txt

 * DevStack

-  * Document instalation of devstack (one worker) in vagrant
+  * Document installation of devstack (one worker) in vagrant
-  * Document instalation of devstack with multiple workers in vagrant
+  * Document installation of devstack with multiple workers in vagrant

 * Design